zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 - For convenience, LM Studio’s bundled builds are sufficient but capped.

 Until the `llama.cpp` builds bundled with LM Studio and other frontends ship with cooperative-matrix support, anyone chasing efficiency on Strix Halo (or similar GPUs) should invest in compiling `llama.cpp` locally.

+*NB: Models like GPT-5 can accelerate workflows by spotting missing features, predicting performance gains, and guiding system-level build choices—effectively serving as a copilot for optimization, not just for code generation.*